-SFPP provides essential funding to all 67 counties to support the purchase and distribution of nutritious food and to provide enhanced access to surplus federal food commodities.
-It is the Commonwealth’s most significant contribution to the effort of Pennsylvania’s food banks, food pantries and other providers of nutritional assistance to acquire and distribute food to Pennsylvanians with low-incomes.
+The State Food Purchase Program provides essential funding to all 67 counties to support the purchase and distribution of nutritious food and to provide enhanced access to surplus federal food commodities.

 SFPP Policy Priorities

-The Food Bank will support the effort to obtain an appropriation of $21 million for SFPP in the 2017-2018 Pennsylvania State Budget.
+The Food Bank will support the effort to obtain an appropriation of $21 million for SFPP in the 2018-2019 Pennsylvania State Budget.
 This program received an appropriation of $18.188 million in the 2017-2018 budget.